pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 ## Conclusion

-Install the [analyzer](https://github.com/Zaid-Ajaj/pulumi-csharp-analyzer) today in your C# Pulumi projects and get better static-code analysis for your code.
+Install the [analyzer](https://github.com/Zaid-Ajaj/pulumi-csharp-analyzer) today in your C# Pulumi projects and get better static-code analysis in your Pulumi projects.
 Keep in the mind the limitations outlined above and let us know if you encounter issues that we didn't take into account before.